Amplitude-Developer-Docs/amplitude-dev-center/docs/data/pii/transcend.md

 ---
-title: Manage PII with Transcend
+title: Manage Personal Data with Transcend
 description: Use Transcend to programmatically access and erase user device activity in Amplitude.
 status: new
 ---